-Shoes are a perilous slope in men’s fashion.
-Balancing the perfect fit, colour and price has many men avoiding the shoe issue altogether – until it’s too late, snapping up a ‘looks-good-online’ pair of leather lace-ups for a ‘bargain’ price, and when they arrive in the mail the look and plastic smell of the shoes is vile.
+Finding a good pair of shoes is a perennial challenge.
+Balancing the perfect fit, colour and price has many men avoiding the shoe issue altogether, wearing out their creps like a bad joke – until it’s too late, snapping up a ‘looks-good-online’ pair of leather lace-ups for a ‘bargain’ price, and when they arrive in the mail, the look and plastic smell of the shoes is vile.

 For others, horrible shoes have become their forte.
 Unashamedly rocking square-toed lace-ups to weddings and pleather loafers to summer parties, these men are the worst fashion offenders, often set their in ugly footwear ways.
 Until now, that is.

 The following five men’s shoes need to be extinguished from the daily shoe collection.
 Identify as an offender?
 All judgment has been revoked.
 Just so long as you dispose of the evidence quickly, garbage bag or better yet – flame torch – at the ready.
 The latter being the best solution, ensuring no other poor fool picks them up, and starts wearing them.